Jenihacker/Musico/README.md

   <img src="./assets/images/ic_launcher.png">
 </div>

-The YouTube Music Player Application is a versatile and user-friendly music streaming platform that leverages the YouTube Music API to provide users with access to a vast library of songs and playlists.
+Musico is a versatile and user-friendly music streaming platform that leverages the YouTube Music API to provide users with access to a vast library of songs and playlists.
 This application allows users to search for their favorite songs, discover new music, and access a large number of playlists.

 ## Installation